 Trade shows and exceptional cultural events in Paris

-More than 1,600 events are organised each year in Paris, including more than 400 international trade shows open to the general public.
-From 9 to 12 Septembre 2021, nearly 150 international art galleries will be represented at the Temporary Grand Palais for the 23rd edition of the Art Paris Art Fair!
-The fashion capital, Paris parades the finest designer creations at Fashion Week (from 27 September to 5 October 2021 for women’s fashion).
-Last but not least, the Omnivore Food Festival, a gourmet event devoted to the best of French gastronomy returns to the parc Floral de Paris, from 11 September to 13 September 2021.
+More than 1,600 events are organized each year in Paris, including more than 400 international trade shows open to the general public.
+The fashion capital, Paris parades the finest designer creations at Fashion Week (from 26 Septembre to 4 October 2022 for women’s fashion).